hartenthaler/hh_imprint/README.md

 **Issues**: for any ideas you have, or when finding a bug you can raise an [issue](https://github.com/hartenthaler/hh_imprint/issues).

 **Forum**: general webtrees support can be found at the [webtrees forum](http://www.webtrees.net/).

-<a name="programming"></a>
-## Programming and Testing

-If you'd like to contribute to this module, great!
-You can contribute by

-- Reading and commenting the legal chapters carefully - choose a specific topic and please [create an issue](https://github.com/hartenthaler/hh_imprint/issues) for that topic.
-- Contributing code - check out the issues for things that need attention.
-If you have changes you want to make not listed in an issue, please create one, then you can link your pull request.
-- Testing - it's all manual currently, please [create an issue](https://github.com/hartenthaler/hh_imprint/issues) for any bugs you find.

 <a name="license"></a>
 ## License